Impartial Selection with Additive Guarantees via Iterated Deletion: A Tight Impossibility Result for Approval

 To see that $f$ is impartial on $\calG^T_{k}$, let $G=(N,E), G'=(N,E')\in \calG^T_{k}$ and $\tilde{v}\in N$ be such that $E\setminus (\{\tilde{v}\}\times N) = E'\setminus (\{\tilde{v}\}\times N)$.
 Denoting $F$ and $F'$ the edges of the graphs defined in the mechanism $f$ when run with input $G$ and $G'$, respectively, it is enough to show that $F\setminus (\{\tilde{v}\}\times (N\cup N')) = F'\setminus (\{\tilde{v}\}\times (N\cup N'))$, because this would imply

 where the second equality holds since $f^+_k$ is impartial on $\calG^+_n(k)$ by hypothesis.
 Indeed,

-where the third equality comes the fact that the outgoing edges of every vertex in $(N\cup N')\setminus \{\tilde{v}\}$ are the same in $G$ and $G'$.
+where the third equality uses the fact that the outgoing edges of every vertex in $(N\cup N')\setminus \{\tilde{v}\}$ are the same in $G$ and $G'$.
 This implies that $f_{\text{rand}}$ is impartial as well, concluding the proof of the claim and the proof of the theorem. \end{proof}

 Theorems~\ref{thm:additive-lb} and~\ref{thm:additive-lb-abstentions} provide tight bounds for the approval setting but have very weak implications for plurality.
-We end with a small but nontrivial lower bound for the latter, which applies to settings with and without abstentions.
-The proof of this result can be found in \autoref{app:additive-plurality-lb} \begin{theorem} Let $n\in \NN$ and let $f$ be an impartial deterministic selection mechanism such that $f$ is $\alpha$-additive on $\calG^+(1)$.
-Then, $\alpha \geq 3$. \end{theorem}
+We end with small but nontrivial lower bounds for the latter. \begin{theorem} Let $n\in \NN$ and let $f$ be an impartial deterministic selection mechanism such that $f$ is $\alpha$-additive on $\calG_n(1)$.
+Then, $\alpha \geq \alpha_n$, where